MANAGING DIABETES

 “I have a hard time remembering when to take my diabetes medicine.”

-Speak with your doctor about your medicine schedule.
-Then, you can add it to your own daily routine.
+Speak with your health care professional about your medicine schedule.
+Then, you can add their suggestions to your own daily routine.
 Here are some things that may help you remember to take your medicine:

 Daily medicines can be taken before or after regular activities, such as: